Azure/azure-osconfig/docs/modules.md

 OSConfig will not attempt to parse and validate the payload and payloadSizeBytes arguments.
 It is the responsability of the respective Module to do this and return errors if appropriate.
 Modules must also validate the clientSession, componentName and objectName arguments against invalid values.

 The maximum size of payload will be limited to the size specified via MmiOpen if that's a non-zero value (0 meaning unlimited).
-For OSConfig the payload of the PnP requests translated into MMI calls must be size limited (the size of the Twin, the Azure clone of the device, is limited) and a 4KB (4,096 bytes) limit was chosen but this may change in the future.
+For OSConfig the payload of the requests translated into MMI calls must be size limited and a 4KB (4,096 bytes) limit was chosen but this may change in the future.
 Other platforms calling into the module may not have such a limitation.
 If needed, the module must enforce this maximum limit and reject MmiSet calls with payloadSizeBytes greater than this maximum value (unless than maximum value is 0, unlimited).

 MmiSet may be called with the same payload several times.
 The Module must be able to handle these calls either by reapplying the desired payload or detect when the respective desired configuration was already applied and in that case return MMI_OK without reapplying the payload and without logging errors.